reserve-protocol/rsd/soltools/README.md

 Go wrappers for 0x's suite of solidity tools.

-This is used to get reports of Solidity code coverage from tests written in Go.
-This library provides an interface through which the Go tests can send Ethereum RPC requests through [sol-trace](https://sol-trace.com/) and then print a coverage report from [sol-coverage](https://sol-coverage.com/).
+We use [sol-coverage](https://sol-coverage.com/) to get coverage reports for our Solidity contracts. sol-coverage is written in JavaScript, and our tests are written in Go, so we need a way to bridge between the two languages.
+This package provides that bridge.

+The bridge works by running the relevant 0x libraries in a node.js process, and communicating with the process using HTTP requests over localhost.